• Skip to primary navigation

 3 - Safflower Powder

-Safflower powder is a versatile ingredient that can be used in many different dishes.
+Safflower powder is a flexible ingredient that can be used in many different dishes.

 It has a mild flavor, so it can be used as a substitute for annatto powder in recipes that call for a more subtle flavor.